ktorio/ktor-documentation/topics/docker.md

 docker run -p 8080:8080 my-application
 ```

-For more information about running a docker image please consult [docker run](https://docs.docker.com/engine/reference/run)
-documentation.

-If using [IntelliJ IDEA](https://www.jetbrains.com/idea), you can simply click `Run` in the Dockerfile
-to perform these steps.
+If using IntelliJ IDEA, you can click `Run` in the `Dockerfile` to perform these steps:

 ![Docker Run](run-docker.png){width="291"}

+Learn more from the [Docker](https://www.jetbrains.com/help/idea/docker.html) topic.